michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 Two transactions could lead to concurrency issues (race conditions) only if they touch the same data.
 Database transaction *isolation* tries to hide concurrency issues from the application.

 * *Serializable* isolation means the database guarantees that transactions have the same effect as if they ran *serially*.
-    * Serializeable isolation has a performance cost, and not all databases implement it.
+    * Serializable isolation has a performance cost, and not all databases implement it.
     * Many systems use weaker (nonserializable) levels of isolation, which protect against *some* concurrency issues, but not all.

 #### Read committed